 At iTheatrics we adapt musicals so that they can be performed by kids in school and afterschool settings.
-We create these adaptations for a distinguished list of clients including Music Theatre International, Disney Theatrical Productions, Tams-Witmark Library, Inc., and the Rodgers and Hammerstein Organization.
-Lots of people ask about the process of adapting a big, Broadway musical for kids, so here’s a quick overview of how we do it.
+We create these adaptations for a distinguished list of clients including Music Theatre International, Disney Theatrical Productions, Tams-Witmark Library, Inc., Rodgers and Hammerstein Organization, and Samuel French, Inc. Lots of people ask about the process of adapting a big, Broadway musical for kids, so here’s a quick overview of how we do it.

 We start by adapting the musical on paper.
 This means abridging the show to a shorter running time, reviewing the score to ensure it can be readily sung by young voices, and making sure the show’s content is kid-friendly while keeping it true to the author’s intentions.
 Once we’re satisfied with the paper draft, team iTheatrics does a table read of the adaptation.
 These reads are lively, always hysterical and quite insightful.
 We gather notes from the table read, complete a second and third draft until the show is ready to be tested in a workshop production with students from around the country in our Broadway Academy.